tinamayswinkels/eon/_services/product.md

 category: product
 featured_image: /images/pepito/eon-pepito-30.jpg
 intro-text_html: >-
-  <p>We create stunning studio &amp; lifestyle images of your products, and will
+  <p>We can create stunning studio &amp; lifestyle images of your products, and will make sure you have images that can really sell online.
+From e-commerce photos, an advertising campaign or still life shots, we've got all your product
-  make sure you have images that can really sell online.
-From e-commerce photos, an advertising campaign or still life shots, we've got all your product photography needs covered (for brands in Bali or all over the world).&nbsp;</p>
+  photography needs covered (for brands in Bali or all over the world).&nbsp;</p>
 page_blocks: